lunduniversity/scalades/README.md

 # scalades
-`scalades` is a library for modelling and empirical investigation of real-world systems using stochastic  [Descrete-Event Simulation (DES)](https://en.wikipedia.org/wiki/Discrete-event_simulation) using the [Scala](https://www.scala-lang.org/) programming language.
+`scalades` is a library for empirical investigation of real-world systems using stochastic [Descrete-Event Simulation (DES)](https://en.wikipedia.org/wiki/Discrete-event_simulation) models in the [Scala](https://www.scala-lang.org/) programming language.

-This library is work in progress in its early stages - contributions are welcome; contact bjorn.regnell@cs.lth.se
+This library is work in progress in its early stages, so the api is likely to change.
+Contributions are welcome!
+Contact bjorn.regnell@cs.lth.se

 `scalades` follow the terminology and principles of on Stochastic Discrete Event Simulation taught in [this course on Simulation at Lund University](https://www.eit.lth.se/index.php?ciuid=1298&coursepage=9535).